2Retr0/PlacementPlus/README.md

 3. Run the game using SMAPI.

 ## Compatibility
-* Works with Stardew Valley 1.5 on Windows (Untested on Linux/Mac)
+* Works with Stardew Valley 1.5 on Windows.
+   * Untested on Linux/Mac but should function fine.
 * Works in single player and multiplayer.

 ## See also